Nb-tst/glucose-to-weather/README.md

 <img src = example.png>

 # Current limitations:
 - No BG alarms.
 This is maybe the bigger missing feature.
-Only standard notification could be used for xDrip.
+Only standard notification could be used for xDrip on the band ( eg as message notification and not as alarms and calls ).
 - No graph.
 It won't be possible anytime given the nature of the approach.
 - You cannot have weather.
 There is probably a way to display at least something ( eg current temp ) by better managing digits on the watchface.
 - As int values are used for hours and minutes, single digit hours/minutes will be displayed as single digits.